pybricks/pybricks-micropython/CONTRIBUTING.md

 ### firmware

 This package is for distributing the Pybricks firmware.

-In the `pybricks-micropython` directory:

-    cd npm/firmware
-    yarn install
-    yarn build
+It only contains the firmware `.zip` files (no code to build).

 ### mpy-cross